Contour integration

-One method can be used, or a combination of these methods, or various limiting processes, for the purpose of finding these integrals or sums.
+Contour integration is closely related to the calculus of residues, a method of complex analysis.
+The power of contour integration comes from the fact that the integrals of holmorphic functions are invariant under deforming the contour, provided the deformation does not cross a singularity or branch cut.
+Thus the value of a contour integral between fixed endpoints is not governed by the precise shape of the contour, but by its winding around the singularities of the integrand.

+One use of contour integrals is the evaluation of certain integrals of functions over the real line.
+Regarding the real line as a contour, and deforming it into the complex plane often leads to simpler integrals than those which can be found by using only real variable methods.
+In modern language, the integral of a holomorphic or meromorphic function is a pairing between a cohomology class of differential forms and a homology class of cycles in the domain of the function.
+It also has various applications to physics.

 Curves in the complex plane

 In complex analysis, a contour is a type of curve in the complex plane.
 In contour integration, contours provide a precise definition of the curves on which an integral may be suitably defined.
 A curve in the complex plane is defined as a continuous function from a closed interval of the real line to the complex plane: $z:[a,b]\to\C$.

 This definition of a curve coincides with the intuitive notion of a curve, but includes a parametrization by a continuous function from a closed interval.
 This more precise definition allows us to consider what properties a curve must have for it to be useful for integration.
 In the following subsections we narrow down the set of curves that we can integrate to include only those that can be built up out of a finite number of continuous curves that can be given a direction.
 Moreover, we will restrict the "pieces" from crossing over themselves, and we require that each piece have a finite (non-vanishing) continuous derivative.
 These requirements correspond to requiring that we consider only curves that can be traced, such as by a pen, in a sequence of even, steady strokes, which stop only to start a new piece of the curve, all without picking up the pen.